Cambridge Global Health Partnerships Logo

 What does a Fellowship involve?

-• Have funded time (up to one session per week) to dedicate to global health activities.
+• Have funded time equivalent to half a working day per week to dedicate to global health activities.

-• Gain understanding of global healthcare and skills in team working, leadership and management and governance, alongside your speciality knowledge and skills.
+• Gain understanding of global health and skills in team working, leadership and management and governance, alongside specialty knowledge and skills.

-• Become a champion for global health within your CUH department and profession, and across the East of England region.
+• Become a champion for global health within their training programme and across the East of England region.

 • Join a support network for international staff working in the East of England with involvement in induction and mentorship.